Enhancing entangled two-photon absorption of Nile Red via temperature-controlled SPDC: Conclusion

 Although we were using experimentally and numerically determined values given by former studies to establish the fluorophore's response, these can also be obtained by detailed quantum chemical calculations resulting in a complete ab-initio theory.
 In the latter case, the theory could then provide quantitative, as well as qualitative predictions.
 Also, the optimization procedure can be easily adapted to other sources of entangled photons, where the available parameters for influencing the photons' spectral properties would then be used to optimize the eTPA behavior.

 We also supported our theoretical analysis by an experimental investigation of Nile Red in which we measured the dependence of the eTPA cross-section on the phase matching temperature of the SPDC crystal.
-The obtained results followed the general predictions of the model and demonstrated that an enhancement of the cross-section was possible by adequately adjusting the phase matching temperature and, thus, the spectral properties of the entangled photons.
-However, the missing emission of fluorescence impeded a final proof of the occurrence of eTPA.
-A deeper theoretical investigation to include parasitic effects and imaginable chemical influences, for example aggregation effects at high concentrations \cite{Lu1986}, as well as a broader experimental study may increase the precision of our model.
+The obtained results followed the general predictions of the model only partially.
+While the phase-matching temperature with the largest absorption cross-section agrees between experiment and theory, the changes in the magnitude of order differ strongly in contrast.
+However, the missing emission of fluorescence and the seeming absence of two-photon effects impeded a final proof of the occurrence of eTPA and, thus, the validity of our model.
+A deeper theoretical investigation to include parasitic effects and imaginable chemical influences, for example aggregation effects at high concentrations \cite{Lu1986}, as well as a broader experimental study are necessary to confirm the validity of our model.